tugwellchristi/E-Commerce/README.md

 - Starter [Code](https://github.com/coding-boot-camp/fantastic-umbrella)

 ## Contact
 For additional questions and support, reach me using the following:
 - GitHub username: [tugwellchristi](https://github.com/tugwellchristi)
 - Email address: tugwellchristi@gmail.com

-## License
-This project is covered with the MIT license.